 More help for New Mexico's hospitals, public health systems, and struggling New Mexicans is on the way.
-We have finally reached a new bipartisan agreement to support our health care workers and millions of families who are struggling through no fault of their own.
-The emergency COVID-19 relief package that Congress just passed extends unemployment insurance, rental assistance, small business loans, and nutrition assistance for hungry families.
-The agreement also includes new direct financial assistance payments for most American households.
+Congress finally reached a new bipartisan agreement at the end of last year to support our health care workers and millions of families who are struggling through no fault of their own.
+The emergency COVID-19 relief package extended unemployment insurance, rental assistance, small business loans, and nutrition assistance for hungry families.
+The agreement also included new direct financial assistance payments for most American households.

 With the major breakthroughs in vaccine development, we secured critical resources for states, Tribal, and local governments to effectively and equitably distribute vaccine doses in the weeks and months ahead.
 Any delays or shortfalls in vaccine distribution could prove very costly.
 The sooner we start to see vaccinations go up, the sooner we can finally put an end to this.